 In this counseling answer:

-“A young child (7 to 10 years) should not be expected to fast every day.
-(However, if the child strongly wants to do so, I would encourage it.)
-So, it would not be wrong to have the child not fast on a day when there is a test or exam.
-However, you should talk with the teacher to find out how important the test is and what time of day it is.
-If it is one of many tests for the final grade (and thus not a lot of weight is placed on it) and it will be held in the morning, I see no reason why a child should not be allowed to fast that day if the child wants to do so.”
+•You should talk with the teacher to find out how important the test is and what time of day it is.
+If it is one of many tests for the final grade (and thus not a lot of weight is placed on it) and it will be held in the morning, I see no reason why a child should not be allowed to fast that day if the child wants to do so.